-5. The Public Sector Equality Duty requires all public bodies to consider the needs of individuals in their day to day work - in shaping policy, delivering services and in relation to their own employees.

-- 6. The Equality Duty has three aims.
+- 5. The Public Sector Equality Duty requires all public bodies to consider the needs of individuals in their day-to-day work in shaping policy, delivering services and in relation to their own employees. - 6.
+The Equality Duty has three aims.
 These require public bodies to have due regard to the need to: - (a) Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the Act; - (b) Advance equality of opportunity between people who share a Protected Characteristic and people who do not share it; and - (c) Foster good relations between people who share a Protected Characteristic and people who do not share it. - 7.
 The legally Protected Characteristics are defined in Annex 1 of the Equality Policy.

 The policy provides more information on the Equality Duty and the Council's approach to meeting its requirements. - 8.
-EIA is the tool used to enable the Council to meet the duty and to demonstrate that it has done so.
+Equality Impact Assessment (EIA) is the tool used to enable the Council to meet the duty and to demonstrate that it has done so.
 If due regard cannot be demonstrated, decisions may be challenged and proposals delayed by judicial review resulting in lost time, money and negative publicity. - 9.
-Equality Impact Assessment should be carried out as an integral part of the planning of an activity.
-It does not take place at one point in time, but should evolve with the planning process.
+EIA should be carried out as an integral part of the planning of an activity.
+It does not take place at one point in time, but should evolve with the planning process, from concept to final product.